eitsupi/smvr/tests/testthat/_snaps/pre_release_identifier.md

-# digits starts with 0 should not allowed
+# digits starting with 0 should not be allowed

     Code
       new_pre_release_identifier(c("0", "01", "10"))